 As they say, location is everything.
-Which is why we put M1 Concourse in a place that’s a magnet for auto enthusiasts the world over.
+Which is why we built M1 Concourse in a place that’s a magnet for auto enthusiasts the world over.
 M1 Concourse is parked right on historic Woodward Avenue in a location easily accessible from every Detroit suburb.

-The 87-acre property sits at the Northwest corner of Woodward Avenue and South Boulevard adjacent to Bloomfield Hills and is bounded by Woodward Avenue on the east and Franklin Road on the west.
+The 87-acre property sits at the northwest corner of Woodward Avenue and South Boulevard adjacent to Bloomfield Hills and is bounded by Woodward Avenue on the east and Franklin Road on the west.
 As an added bonus, the largest annual car gathering in the world, the “Woodward Dream Cruise,” makes its way right past the property every summer.
 Major highways, including I-75 and M-59, have exits within a few miles of the property.

 M1 Concourse sits on a historic site that has been home to a series of auto manufacturing facilities for the past 100+ years.
-In 1905,a large portion of the property was developed into a factory by the Rapid Motor Company for the production of municipal vehicles.
+In 1905, a large portion of the property was developed into a factory by the Rapid Motor Company for the production of municipal vehicles.
 In 1908, a combination of Rapid, Reliance Motor Truck and Crescent Motors became General Motors Truck Co.
-During the decades GM owned the property, it was home to a variety of manufacturing plants and testing/quality assurance facilities.
+During the decades GM owned the property, it was home to a variety of manufacturing plants and quality assurance facilities.

 The facility was decommissioned in 2008 and all but one building on the property was demolished.
 In 2011, the property was transferred to the RACER Trust, which was created by the U.S. Bankruptcy Court to position for redevelopment properties and other facilities owned by the former General Motors Corp. before its bankruptcy.